georgesnow/MacPassRevealer/README.md

 MacPass Plugin - Global Keyboard shortcut to hide/unhide MacPass

-In order to use this plugin you have to check off "Force loading of incompatiable Plugins" You can build locally on your machine.
+In order to use this plugin you have to check off "Force loading of incompatiable Plugins" And you need to allow "Unsigned Plugins" --I don't have a Apple Developer Certificate You can build locally on your machine.
 Signed version in the most recent release I do recommend testing it out before making part of your production use.